 The existing primary and secondary schools will be in walking distance of all the new homes and will enjoy shared use of new state-of-the-art sports and leisure facilities with the local community.

-Work is about to begin on the new leisure complex at Bishop David Brown School in Albert Drive.
+Work began at the end of July on the new leisure complex at Bishop David Brown School in Albert Drive.
 It includes a leisure centre boasting a 25-metre swimming pool plus a separate teaching pool, sports hall, studios and a gym.
 The outside facilities include a full-size 3G football pitch, and new grass football and rugby pitches.

 A dedicated energy centre will provide heat and power to the leisure centre and to the medium rise residential blocks in the central part of the development.
 Enhanced insulation, low energy lighting, solar panels, ground source heat-pumps and electric car charging points will all help Canalside minimise its environmental impact.

-Although the overall regeneration scheme already has planning consent issued in 2016, a new planning application reflecting changes and improvements to the scheme made in response to public feedback and additional requirements from the Council has been submitted to the Local Planning Authority.
-The application is expected to be considered by the planning committee in the autumn although work on the scheme will commence under the existing approval later this summer.
+Although the overall regeneration scheme already has planning consent issued in 2016 a new planning application reflecting changes and improvements to the scheme made in response to public feedback and additional requirements from the Council was submitted and approved in 2018 by the Local Planning Authority.
+It is this 2018 scheme which is being implemented.